mlitola/TrivialLauncher/README.md

 2018/10/06/ 14:09:01 Starting Trivial Launcher backend at localhost:8080
 ```

-### Configuration and launching/stopping programs
+### Configuration and launching / stopping programs
 The programs you want to launch can be configured into the config.json file.
 The config.json can be requested with a GET operation to
-an endpoint /all and i.e.
+an endpoint /all
 ```
 wget -qO- http://localhost:8080/all
 {"program":[{"name":"Madplay","endpoint":"/madplay","file":"madplay","args":"/home/user/Music/song.mp3"}
 ```
-A program entity consists of four parameter: name, endpoint, file and args.
-Let's say I want to launch a madplay and play some .mp3 file
+A program entity consists of four parameters: name, endpoint, file and args.

-then I can configure parameters: { "name" : "Madplay", "endpoint" : "/madplay", "file" : "madplay", "args" "/home/user/Music/song.mp3" }.
+Let's say I want to launch a madplay and play some .mp3 file,  then I can configure parameters: { "name" : "Madplay", "endpoint" :
+"/madplay", "file" : "madplay", "args" "/home/user/Music/song.mp3" }.

-To test this and launch do a GET operation for the endpoint i.e.
+To test this and launch madplay, we will do a GET operation to the configured endpoint i.e.
 ```
 wget -qO- http://localhost:8080/madplay &> /dev/null
 ```

-For stopping an ongoing program execution we can do a GET operation to an endpoint /endCurrent i.e.
+For stopping an ongoing program execution, we can do a GET operation to a global endpoint /endCurrent
 ```
 wget -qO- http://localhost:8080/endCurrent &> /dev/null